nischayv/express-gen/README.md

 > Generate a simple express app

-A really simple express app generator
+A really simple and clean express app generator

 ## Install